Pedestrian safety in vehicle design: Reducing pedestrian injuries

 Most pedestrian deaths occur due to the traumatic brain injury resulting from the hard impact of the head against the stiff hood or windshield.
 In addition, although usually non-fatal, injuries to the lower limb (usually to the knee joint and long bones) are the most common cause of disabilities.
-A Frontal Protection System (FPS) then can be device fitted to the front end of a vehicle to protect both pedestrians and cyclists in the event of a front-end collision.
+A Frontal Protection System (FPS) is a device fitted to the front end of a vehicle to protect both pedestrians and cyclists in the event of a front-end collision.
 Car design has been shown to have a large impact on the scope and severity of pedestrian injury in car crashes.

 While the lower limb is the most commonly injured body region, most pedestrian fatalities are caused by head injuries.

 Volvo has created a pedestrian and cycle recognition ADAS with automatic braking designed to reduce pedestrian collisions.
 Some car models also have 'dooring' technology, to prevent car doors being opened onto oncoming cyclists.
-With pedestrian injuries and fatalities increasing dramatically in the US in 2017, due to factors including larger cars and increasingly distracted driving with entertainment and communication systems in cars, pedestrian safety driver support systems may become widespread.

 Protecting the head

 The hood of most vehicles is usually fabricated from sheet metal, which is a compliant energy absorbing structure which poses a comparatively small threat.
 Most serious head injuries occur when there is insufficient clearance between the hood and the stiff underlying engine components.
 A gap of approximately 10 cm is usually enough to allow the pedestrian’s head to have a controlled deceleration and a significantly reduced risk of death.
-Creating room under the hood is not always easy because usually there are other design constraints, such as aerodynamics and styling.
-In some regions of the hood it can be impossible.
-These include along the edges on which the hood is mounted and the cowl, where the hood meets the windshield.